RADHEY-DEV/Python-Password-Generator/README.md

 2. Generating 4 digit OTP
 3. Creating random password based on some conditions
 4. Creating readable password from known text file.

+# We are importing random package to achieve this.